Our Amazing Teachers

-She is a certified Yoga, Pilates and foot fitness instructor.
+She is a certified Yoga, Pilates, foot fitness Instructor and Personal Trainer.

 Compelled to study these practices after an experience with a foot injury.
-From this, She completed Pilates teacher training at the Kane School of Core Integration, her 200-hour yoga teacher training at Dou Yoga, and Viniyoga (founded by TKV Desikachar) with Guta Hadwig at The NY yoga school, her Restorative/Yoga Nidra teacher training at Ishta Yoga.
+From this, She completed Pilates teacher training at the Kane School of Core Integration, her 200-hour yoga teacher training at Dou Yoga, and Viniyoga/Therapeutic Yoga founded by T Krishnamacharya, TKV Desikachar) with Guta Hadwig at The Yoga school NY, her Restorative/Yoga Nidra teacher training at Ishta Yoga.
 Shieri has also led numerous movement workshops such as her unique pilates workshop that emphasizes the use of foam rollers and mixture of different exercises.
 She has started a core and belly dance workshop as well.
 From studying personal training and nutrition, Shieri is passionate about the well being of her clients and hopes that they can get the most out of her teaching.